PhoebeIvana/cloud20-uas/README.md

 Last, click the `Launch Instance` button, and the result will look something like this.
 ![Image](https://ik.imagekit.io/livxgezjhg/messageImage_1747814722118.jpg?updatedAt=1747856143405)

-# Configure the VM's Network
+# Step 10: Configure the VM's Network

 After we're done with the previous step, next we should find the network that is used for the current VM, which is `isolated-20`.
 Then, go to the `Egress Rule` and define two rules: